Julia Forehand, NCC, LCMHCS

 Therapist’s Qualifications and Clinical Background

-I earned my BA in Psychology at East Carolina University and my MS in Counselor Education in 2004.
+I earned Bachelor of Arts in Psychology at East Carolina University (ECU) and a Master of Science in Counselor Education in 2004 at ECU.
 I am a Licensed Clinical Mental Health Counselor Supervisor, National Certified Counselor, and Licensed School Counselor.
-I have been certified by HeartMath to provide biofeedback and have been studying under the Gottman Institute to provide Marriage and Couples Therapy.

-I worked as a school counselor in the NC public schools for 10 years.
-Afterward, I worked at the Managed Care Organization, Trillium, Health Resources, for several years.
-During these years working with the state, I learned how the mental health and school systems work in North Carolina and how I could help families navigate these two systems better.
+I worked as a school counselor in the North Carolina Public School Systems for 10 years.
+Afterward, I worked at the Managed Care Organization, Trillium Health Resources, for several years.
+During my time working with the state, I worked with clinicians who taught me how to navigate the state’s mental health system to benefit my clients.

 I started in the private sector of mental health after my career with the state.
 I have enjoyed learning under great trainers and the founders of different theories we use in the clinical setting.
 Currently, I see clients in the office and virtually.
 In addition, I am an Adjunct Faculty member at a university teaching in the Clinical Mental Health Counseling Graduate School.
 Finally, I am a LCMHCS, which means that I am supervising therapists who want to become fully licensed in the counseling field.